 I’m always in the kitchen!
 Always!
 That’s where the chocolate and Coke are hidden.
 I do come out occasionally to spend time with my 2 rambunctious kids and Hubbyman!

 I have been cooking as long as I can remember.
 My mom taught me how to cook when I was younger and when I finally left home, I was able to prepare meals instead of boxed dinners or take out.
-I think this is what won my hubbyman’s heart.
-Most of the recipes on AMFT are from scratch and fit for the whole family….even my picky kids have to give their approval before it gets posted for y’all!
+I think this is what won my hubby’s heart.
+The recipes on AMFT are mostly from scratch and perfect for the whole family….even my picky kids have to give their approval before it gets posted for y’all!

-Even though I cook mostly from scratch, I do take the occasional short cut when in a time crunch (aka Ju Jitsu nights, Girl Scout nights, and soccer days).
-I grind my own grains for breads, I raise chickens for fresh eggs, I have a bunch of fruit trees, and I plan on starting a garden this fall.
-I try my best to feed my family healthy foods.
-I also love to decorate cakes.
+I believe getting families around the dinner table for quality time is super important.
+That’s why even though I cook mostly from scratch, I do take the occasional short cut when in a time crunch (aka Karate nights, Boy Scout nights, and date nights).
+I try my best to feed my family healthy foods, but I also love to decorate cakes.

 Little known facts about me…

-- You will always find me with a Coke or a Dutch Bros Coffee.
+• You will always find me with an Iced Tea or a Dutch Bros Coffee.

-- I married my high school sweetheart almost 15 years ago…he is the love of my life.
+• I married my high school sweetheart over 21 years ago…he is the love of my life.

-- I refuse to touch dirty napkins or tissues.
+• I refuse to touch dirty napkins or tissues.
+GROSS!

-- I have 7 slow cookers and 3 pressure cookers that I love using…okay obsessed with using is better.
+• I have 7 slow cookers and 4 pressure cookers that I love using…okay I’m slightly obsessed.

-- My last meal would be Chicken Fried Steak, mashed potatoes with cream gravy, and fried okra.
-With a large Coke.
-Well..I think this meal might kill me now.
+• My last meal would be Chicken Fried Steak, mashed potatoes with cream gravy, and fried okra.
+With a large Iced Tea.

-- I’m a former La Leche League Leader.
+• I’m a former Girl Scout Leader and a former La Leche League Leader.

 ~Wendy~